kennethpjdyer/tresmid/README.md

 # Tresmid

 Tresmid (from the Old Icelandic *trésmiðr* 'tree-smith') is a tool for building and managing Git work trees.
+Its purpose is to streamline the Git commands and make it easier to use large numbers of work tree directories across multiple repositories.

 ## Installation